arcus-azure/arcus.testing/docs/preview/03-Features/04-Azure/05-Messaging/02-eventhubs.md

     eventHubsNamespaceResourceId, consumerGroup: "$Default", "<event-hub-name>", logger);
 ```

-> ⚡ Uses by default the [`DefaultAzureCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) but other type of authentication mechanisms are supported with overloads that take in the `EventHubsNamespaceResource` directly:
+> ⚡ Uses by default the [`DefaultAzureCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) but supports other authentication mechanisms with overloads that take in the `EventHubsNamespaceResource` directly:
 > ```csharp
 >  var credential = new DefaultAzureCredential();
 >  var arm = new ArmClient(credential);